Karamjitboi/work_experience/README.md

 # work_experience

-This is a work exprience project with my first GIT repository.
+This is a work experience project with my first GIT repository.

-Re:updated x 2  e
+Re:updated